pydio/pydio-doc-developer-guide/0_introduction.md

-Pydio Cells is a full rewrite of Pydio backend using Go, a modern server language developed and used by Google.
-Most of the core features are now running in microservice architecture.
-Microservices are small pieces of software that can run independently, scale-out easily by running on a distributed infrastructure, and they communicate using gRPC.

-The main frontend is implemented using ReactJS framework, together with Material UI best practices.
+Welcome to the Cells v2 APIs and tooling references.

 ## Audience

-This documentation is for developers that are willing to submit bug fixes or extend some of the features of Pydio Cells.
-It is also intended for DevOps that want to have a deeper understanding of the app and/or are willing to integrate it in a larger IT ecosystem.
+This is a good start if you wich to :

+ * Programmatically interact with a Cells instance, for deployment automation, workflows, etc.
+ * Learn more about the available Rest APIs and command line tools
+ * Develop your own extensions to Cells
+ * Fix bugs and submit pull requests to the project

-For regular users, the Pydio Cells distribution comes in the form of precompiled binaries for Linux and MacOS X and there is no need to re-compile the code nor to understand the concepts that are presented in the current document.
+For regular users, the Cells distribution comes in the form of precompiled binaries for Linux, MacOS X and Windows and there is no need to re-compile the code nor to understand the concepts that are presented in the current document.

 ## References